gregorskii/gulp-load-runners/README.md

 The bundle task will run clean first, then the array group of other tasks.

 In the example configuration above the difference between the `default` task and `build` would be defined by an environment setting.
 Where `build` would build for production, and `default` would build for local, ignoring things like browserSync which are run using `watch`.
 As this is all a personal preference this plugin makes no assumptions about how you setup your environment configuration or tasks, this is an example of the workflow I use on projects.

 ### Tasks

-Tasks are placed in files in `tasks` and expected to be a task with one default export:
+Tasks are placed in files in `tasks` and contain:

 ```
-export default (gulp, plugins, config, errorHandler) => {
+module.exports = (gulp, plugins, config, errorHandler) => {
   gulp.task('example', () => {
     console.log('Hello!');
   });